Mucoromycotina: Parasitism

-Parasitic species seen in Mucorales and Mortierellales cause infections in crops and immune compromised animals.
+Parasitic species seen in Mucorales cause infections in crops and immune compromised animals.

 A common infection of plants by some species in Mucorales is referred to as crown rot or stem rot, common symptoms are: rotting near the soil line, rotting on one side or on lateral branches.
 Treatment is difficult if not caught in its early stages, and usually results in the death of the plant.
 Crown rot is seen in cereal plants (wheat, barley), with experiments from 2015 showing crop losses at 0.01 t/ha per unit increase in crown rot index or more.
 In addition to cereal plants, crown rot is seen in strawberries and other such low growing plants.

 Mycorrhizal

 Mycorrhizal, literally “fungus-root”, interactions are symbioses between fungi and plants.
 Such interactions are based on nutrient acquisition and sharing, the fungi increases the range over which nutrients are gathered and the plant provides materials that the fungi cannot produce.
 There are two main types of interactions: arbuscular endomycorrhizal, and ectomycorrhizal.
 Arbuscular endomycorrhizal interactions are when the fungi is allowed to enter the plant, and inhabit special cells.
 The fungi produce structures that look like trees, called “arbuscules,” inside these cells.
+Mucoromycotina within the Planticonsortiaceae form arbuscular mycorrhizae (M-AMF) which have similar ecology and morphology to mycorrhizae formed by Glomeromycota.
 Ectomycorrhizal interactions are similar symbioses, however the fungi are not allowed into any plant cells, though they may grow between them.

 Plant-microbe interactions

 Endogonales

 A new genus proposed in 2017, Jimgerdemannia, contains species with an ectomycorrhizal trophic mode.
 Further research is needed to understand these species.
 Several studies have observed fossils of some potential members forming mycorrhizal interactions with ancient plants.

 The genus Endogone is important in nutrient-deficient soils, such as sand dunes.
 The presence of species in this genus stabilizes the soil and provides some assistance to dune plants.

+Planticonsortiacae form ‘fine root endophyte’ (FRE) arbuscular mycorrhizae with higher plants.
+These are often termed Mucoromycotina arbuscular mycorrhizal fungi (M-AMF) since other fungi from the Mucoromycotina may have the potential to form arbuscular mycorrhizae within plant roots.